Lakshmi: Creation and legends

-Worship
+Worship and festivals

+Festivals

 Many Hindus worship Lakshmi on Deepavali (Diwali), the festival of lights.
 It is celebrated in autumn, typically October or November every year.
 The festival spiritually signifies the victory of light over darkness, knowledge over ignorance, good over evil and hope over despair.

-Before Deepavali night, people clean, renovate and decorate their homes and offices.
-On Deepavali night, Hindus dress up in new clothes or their best outfits, light up diyas (lamps and candles) inside and outside their home, and participate in family puja (prayers) typically to Lakshmi.
-After the Lakshmi Puja, fireworks follow, then a family feast including mithai (sweets), and an exchange of gifts between family members and close friends.
+On the night of Deepavali, Hindus light up diyas (lamps and candles) inside and outside their home, and participate in family puja (prayers) typically to Lakshmi.
 Deepavali also marks a major shopping period, since Lakshmi connotes auspiciousness, wealth and prosperity.
-This festival dedicated to Lakshmi is considered by Hindus to be one of the most important and joyous festivals of the year.

 A very sacred day for the worship of Goddess Lakshmi falls on Chaitra Shukla Panchami, also called, Lakshmi Panchami, Shri Panchami, Kalpadi and Shri Vrata.
 As this worship is in the first week of the Hindu new year, by Hindu calendar, it is considered very auspicious.
 Varalakshmi Vratam is celebrated by married Hindu women to pray for the well-being of their husbands.

 Gaja Lakshmi Puja is another autumn festival celebrated on Sharad Purnima in many parts of India on the full-moon day in the month of Ashvin (October).
 Sharad Purnima, also called Kojaagari Purnima or Kuanr Purnima, is a harvest festival marking the end of monsoon season.
 There is a traditional celebration of the moon called the Kaumudi celebration, Kaumudi meaning moonlight.
 On Sharad Purnima night, goddess Lakshmi is thanked and worshipped for the harvests.
 Vaibhav Lakshmi Vrata is observed on Friday for prosperity.

+Hymns

+Numerous hymns, prayers, shlokas, stotra, songs, and legends dedicated to Lakshmi are recited during the ritual worship of the goddess.
+These include: